 In a globe where humans and nature are growing both displaced and interconnected at an alarming rate, I create anxious fantasies that are suspended somewhere between the imaginary worlds of isolated human communities and pure nature.
 I find this fantasy both alluring and fearful, magical and threatening, where I yearn to move back in time to an idyllic, unadulterated environment, and at the same time dread being overpowered by it.

 As an American living and raising daughters in Mexico, I use the influence of surrealism and magical realism in these semi-autobiographical works.
-I combine imagery of my daughters and myself with imagery of nature, birds and nests.
-The juxtaposition of these elements expresses my conflicted yearning for and fear of both wildness and domesticity, my conflicting desires for freedom and control.
+I combine photos of my daughters and myself with imagery of nature, birds and nests that surround us.
+I juxtapose these elements to express the fragile and changing nature of raising teenagers in the midst of a pandemic and the prominence of climate change.
+Psychologically, the works express a conflicted yearning for and fear of both wildness and domesticity, my conflicting desires for freedom and control.

-I began this series at a time of two conflated events: the loss of the house in which I raised my two daughters, and my trajectory toward empty nest as my children move into and through their teenage years.
-Birds symbolize the yearning for freedom, and the nest represents the fragility and temporality of home.
+I began this series at a time of two conflated events: the loss of the house in which I raised my two daughters, and my trajectory toward an empty nest as my children move into and through their teenage years.
+Birds symbolize the yearning for freedom, and the nest represents the fragility and temporal nature of home.

 Each work contains anywhere from 2 to 20+ images, which I have overlaid, altered, repeated, and blended together on the computer.
 I select images of both of my daughters and myself, and combine them with landscapes we have traveled, nests I have found near our home, and birds, some of which we have seen, others which my children found dying and which I scanned postmortem.
 The photographs I choose to use in each piece are not chronological: I combine photographs taken many years apart.